Impact of rotation on the amplitude of acoustic modes in solar-like stars: Insights from hydrodynamical simulations: Theory for the stochastic excitation in rotating solar-type stars

 where $k$ is the wavenumber corresponding to a given eddy in the turbulent cascade, $E(k)$ is the spatial part of the kinetic energy spectrum.
 Considering isotropic turbulence, and a Kolmogorov-like spectrum \citep{Kolmogorov1941}, we have $E(k) \propto k^{-\alpha}$.
 Usually, $\alpha = 5/3$, but \citet{Bessila2024} have also tested the influence of choosing $\alpha = 2$ and $3$ as found for rotating turbulence in numerical simulations \citep{Zhou1998, Smith1999}, and showed that the slope of the turbulent spectrum does not change the overall tendency.
 In addition, we have:

 where $\chi_k$ is the eddy-time correlation function as introduced in \citet{Stein1967}.
 Two types of functions are usually assumed for this correlation : Gaussian or Lorentzian (see Appendix \ref{app:eddy}).
 An important result from \citet{Bessila2024} is that the choice of this correlation function is crucial to model the excitation of $p$ modes.
 When choosing a Lorentzian eddy-time correlation function, the stochastic excitation is significantly impacted by rotation, whereas it is not when choosing a Gaussian function.
+The reason of this behaviour is that the Gaussian correlation function neglects the largest scales when estimating the power injected into $p$ modes, while these large scales are those, which are the most impacted by the Coriolis acceleration \citep[see Fig. 4 and Sect.
+4.1 in][for more details]{Bessila2024}.
 As in observations acoustic mode detection seems to depend on the rotation period \citep{Mathur2019}, we make the choice of a Lorentzian (see Eq. \ref{eq:chi_l}).
 In this framework, \citet{Bessila2024} predicts that rotation can significantly reduce the power injected into $p$ modes.
 We shall now confront these results with non-linear hydrodynamical simulations.